 A Child is Placed in Your Home

-Once you're a certified foster/adoptive parent, your Agency can place foster children in your home.
-Before a child is placed in your home, the caseworker will tell you about visitation schedules with birth parents and siblings, and give you information that will help you provide the best care for the child.
+Once you are a certified foster/adoptive parent, your Agency can place foster children in your home.
+Before a child is placed in your home, the caseworker will tell you about visitation schedules with parents and siblings and give you information that will help you provide the best care for the child.
 If the match is right, the child will be placed with you on either a short-term or longer-term basis.

-If you wish to adopt a child, there are additional steps you must take after being certified as a foster parent.
+If you wish only to adopt a child, without becoming certified as a foster parent, the steps are as follows:

-Filing the Adoption Petition When you are ready to finalize the adoption, your agency will assist you with finding an attorney to help you file the adoption petition in Family Court.
-It will take approximately 6 to 8 months — and in some cases longer — before the adoption can be finalized.
+- File the Adoption Petition with an adoption attorney.
+It will take approximately 6 to 8 months - and in some cases longer - before the adoption can be finalized.
 The agency will remain involved with both you and the child during this time.

-Finalize the Adoption When the Family Court judge approves the adoption, you and your child will go to court to sign the final adoption papers.
+- Finalize the Adoption in Family Court - When the Family Court judge approves the adoption, you and your child will go to court to sign the final adoption papers.

 LGBTQ Affirming Foster and Adoptive Families